BrankoVukmirovic/Ally-Py-docs/plugin-guide/creating.rst

 ..
 TODO::
 	[SW] Needs update above.

 The ``getUsers`` method now takes an query object instance as an optional parameter (with a default value of None).
 It is good practice to specify a default value for all query objects used in service methods, as queries are optional.
-In ``sample_plugin.impl.user``:
+In ``sample_plugin.impl.user.py``:

 .. code-block:: python